3.3.2-B Protected Areas (PA-1, PA-2)

 (4) Posting of Financial Security Required.

-(a) When Structural BMPs are required under the High Density Option, the approval of the High Density Development Permit will be subject to developer compliance with Section 10.509 paragraph 3 of the Mecklenburg County Zoning Ordinance, the provisions of which, including subsequent amendments, are incorporated herein.
+(a) When Structural BMPs are required under the High Density Option, the approval of the High Density Development Permit will be subject to developer compliance with Section 8.400 of the Huntersville Subdivision Ordinance.

 (5) Additional Requirements.